 Bankrate.com is an independent, advertising-supported publisher and comparison service.
 We are compensated in exchange for placement of sponsored products and, services, or by you clicking on certain links posted on our site.
 Therefore, this compensation may impact how, where and in what order products appear within listing categories.
 Other factors, such as our own proprietary website rules and whether a product is offered in your area or at your self-selected credit score range can also impact how and where products appear on this site.
 While we strive to provide a wide range offers, Bankrate does not include information about every financial or credit product or service.

-Counties have the option to impose an additional 1 percent local option sales tax for capital projects, the school district, tourism development or transportation projects.
-These local taxes are collected by the South Carolina Department of Revenue on behalf of the counties.
-Combined state/local sales tax rates are found in the state's annual sales tax booklet.
+Counties can impose an additional local option sales tax for capital projects, the school district, tourism development or transportation projects.
+These local taxes are collected by the South Carolina Department of Revenue on behalf of the counties and are in addition to the state sales tax rate of 6 percent or 7 percent accommodations rate.

 Citizens 85 years old or older get a 1 percent exclusion from the state’s sales tax.
 You must show an ID to get this break.